Configure Pi Hole for DNS Over TLS

 sudo apt install dnsutils -y

 Now, we need to tell Pi-hole’s dnsmasq to use this local port as it’s upstream DNS server.
-Due to a bug in the Pi-hole web application,
+In the GUI, go to Settings -> DNS,

 sudo systemctl restart pihole-FTL